MelloTonio/designPatterns-go/README.md

 ## Adapter Pattern

 This pattern allows you to adapt one object that follows "x" interface into a object that follows a "y" interface.

+## Strategy Pattern

+This pattern allows different implementatations of one specific strategy (that has a common interface to those who implement)

+## Chain Of Responsability Pattern

+This pattern allow you to link different methods into a "chain" then one method will call each other in sequence